-At United Way of Southeast Mississippi, we fight for quality education for every individual in every community of Forrest, Lamar, Perry and Marion counties.
-Improving education is part of our mission.
+At United Way of Southeast Mississippi, expanding education is part of our mission.
 We believe the future success of an individual starts with a quality education.

 - Grade-Level Reading Campaign Membership

 - Dolly Parton's Imagination Library

 If you would like to participate in helping us expand educational opportunities call us at 601-545-7141 or email email@example.com.

 Our education partners:

 Aldersgate Mission is improving reading levels of children through after-school and summer programs.

 The Children’s Center at Southern Miss provides early childhood education and family support for infants, toddlers and pre-schoolers who have communication and developmental disabilities.

 This specialized school serves children with severe language-speech disorders, including development aphasia and childhood apraxia of speech, deafness and hearing impairments, as well as those with the written language disorder of dyslexia.

 AMPACT Reading Corps, funded through grants hosted by the Pinebelt Foundation, provides tutors at Hattiesburg Public School District elementary schools giving personalized assistance to students, ensuring they are gaining the literacy skills needed to read on grade level.